sam0x17/assert.cr/README.md

 always use for production builds), assertions will not be compiled so there will be _zero_ performance hit for using this library.

+## New: Release Assertions

+Assertions that run even when compiled with the `--release` flag are now supported via the `assert` (no exclamation point) macro.
+This can be thought of as a simple shorthand for raising an error if `expr` is false, but is useful in a variety of circumstances.

 ## Installation

 Add this to your application's `shard.yml`: